getdish/dish/docs/nate.md

      - in general playlists are fun and affect regions a bit (may lessen need)
      - home page can be simpler and faster list, improve that

 ---

+making it actually a community:

+- lists
+- home page needs to actually show real things / update better / etc
+- lots of core bugs in home/search/routing
+- rating improvements / clarity in design
+- probably a lot of fixes to data quality / imagery
+- social social social
+  - better showing of comments/trending on home
+  - better flows and surfacing of user actions
+- taste based matching
+- an active blog with interesting updates

+---